Skip to content

 Overview

 Axe is the background automation subsystem of sase.
-It watches ChangeSpecs (the per-CL/PR records that sase uses to track work) and periodically runs lifecycle jobs such as hook completion, mentor launch, workflow cleanup, comment polling, %wait dependency checks, and error digests.
+It watches Patches (the per-PR records that sase uses to track work) and periodically runs lifecycle jobs such as hook completion, mentor launch, workflow cleanup, comment polling, %wait dependency checks, and error digests.

 Axe uses a multi-process architecture: an Orchestrator spawns multiple Lumberjacks, and each lumberjack runs a subset of jobs on its own schedule.
 The ACE TUI starts axe automatically unless launched with sase ace --no-axe; operators can also manage it directly with sase axe start and sase axe stop.